Peter Stanford: Education and career

 Born on 23 November 1961 in Macclesfield to Reginald and Mary Catherine Stanford, Peter Stanford was educated at St Anselm's College, Birkenhead, an Irish Christian Brothers school.
 He later read history at Merton College, Oxford.
 He began his journalistic career in 1983 at the Catholic weekly newspaper The Tablet.
 He was the editor of the Catholic Herald from 1988 to 1992.
 His resignation, to concentrate on writing books, coincided with the publication of Catholics and Sex, which he co-authored with fellow journalist Kate Saunders.
 They later presented a four-part TV series with the same title on Channel 4.
 It won a bronze medal at the New York International Television and Film Festival in 1993.

 Subsequent TV and radio work includes presenting The Devil: An Unauthorised Biography (BBC1, 1996) and Pope Joan (BBC1, 1998), both based on his own books.
-He also presented the Channel 5 series The Mission (1997) and BBC Radio 2's Good Morning Sunday (2003 and 2004) as well as being a regular panelist on BBC Radio 4's The Moral Maze (1996) and Vice or Virtue (1997).
+He also presented the Channel 5 series The Mission (1997) and BBC Radio 2's Good Morning Sunday (2003 and 2004) as well as being a regular panellist on BBC Radio 4's The Moral Maze (1996) and Vice or Virtue (1997).

-Stanford has written for The Sunday Times, The Guardian, The Observer and The Independent on Sunday and has written a monthly column in The Tablet since 2003.
+Stanford has written for The Sunday Times, The Guardian, The Observer and The Independent on Sunday, and has written a monthly column in The Tablet since 2003.
 He is a feature writer on the Daily Telegraph.